On the Cause of Unfairness: A Training Sample Perspective: Experiments

 \subsection{Mitigation Performance}

 We test the CIF-based mitigation by first computing CIF values on all training samples, and then replacing samples with the highest CIF values by their corresponding generated counterfactual samples, and retraining the model.
+In each retraining on the removed training set, we repeat the training process 10 times and report the standard deviation of the fairness measure in the error bars.
 Figure~\ref{fig:miti_DP}-\ref{fig:miti_eo} show the fairness performance after the model training.
 We observe that all three fairness measures improve significantly after following CIF's mitigation recommendations.
 See Figure~\ref{fig:miti_acc_DP}-\ref{fig:miti_acc_eo} in Appendix~\ref{app:mitigation} for the reported model accuracy.

-We summarize observations: (1) Intervening on $Y$ proves to be highly effective on real-world data but not on synthetic.
+We summarize observations: (1) Overriding $Y$ is highly effective on real-world data but not on synthetic.
 We conjecture that this is because we control the synthetic data to be cleanly labeled, which is not the case for other real-world data.
+To test this hypothesis, we add label noise in the synthetic data to see if it would make Y-overriding more effective.
+Table~\ref{tab:syn_label} in Appendix~\ref{app:label_noise} shows the results.
+When labels are no longer clean, our Y-overriding becomes more effective, showing that indeed label noise can be a significant contributor to the unfairness, as also indicated by prior work~\citep{wang2021fair}.

-Later we confirm this observation by showing the effectiveness of our approach in detecting noisy labels.
-(2) Intervening on $A$ proves to be helpful for most cases, especially for DP, which highly relates to the demographic variable $A$.
-(3) We set the size of synthetic data to be small (1,000) to show that simply removing training samples might not always be a good strategy, particularly on a small dataset which the model would suffer significantly from losing training samples.
+(2) Overriding $A$ proves to be helpful for most cases, especially for DP, which highly relates to the demographic variable $A$.

+(3) We set the size of synthetic data to be small (1,000) to show that simply removing training samples might not always be a good strategy, particularly on a small dataset in which the model would suffer significantly from losing training samples.

-\para{Fairness-utility Tradeoff.} We report the fairness-utility tradeoffs of our mitigation on COMPAS, together with the in-processing mitigation~\cite{agarwal2018reductions} in Figure~\ref{fig:tradeoff}.
-Our mitigation is comparable to \cite{agarwal2018reductions}; sometimes we can achieve better fairness given a similar level of accuracy (\eg when accuracy is $\sim 60\%$).
+\para{Fairness-utility Tradeoff.} We report the fairness-utility tradeoffs of our mitigation on COMPAS, together with the in-processing mitigation~\citep{agarwal2018reductions} in Figure~\ref{fig:tradeoff}.
+Our mitigation is comparable to \citep{agarwal2018reductions}; sometimes we can achieve better fairness given a similar level of accuracy (\eg when accuracy is $\sim 60\%$).

+\para{Accuracy of CIF Estimate.} Figure~\ref{fig:infl_est_compass} plots influence value vs. the actual difference in fairness loss (DP) on the COMPAS dataset.
+See Appendix~\ref{app:infl_val} for experiment details.
+The relationship between our estimated influence and the actual change in fairness is largely linear, meaning our influence value can estimate the fairness change reasonably well.